Firene11/svg-logo-maker/README.md

 ## Tests

-From the command line in your terminal run the commmand:
+This application uses Jest for running the unit tests and Inquirer for collecting input from the user.
+The test is invoked by using the following command:

 **npm test**

-I am using Jest for this request, and all tests pass.
+All tests pass.

 ## License